josephvoss/website-source/content/post/Git-Remote-S3/index.md

 ## How does this relate to git?

-First, let'st take about what git is internally.
+First, let's take about what git is internally.
 Borrowing from the [git reference book](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects) - "the core of Git is a simple key-value data store".
 Git works by building a Merkle tree, where objects are referred to by their hashes and combined